 Mid-Career Achievement in Research

-The award recognizes a tenured or tenure-track faculty member who has demonstrated exemplary research performance or scholarship accomplishments as documented by peers or experts in the field.
+The award recognizes a tenured or tenure-track faculty member who has demonstrated exemplary performance or scholarship in research and/or creative activity as documented by peers or experts in the field.

 Phillip Gauger, associate professor of veterinary diagnostic and production animal medicine

 Michelle Soupir, professor of agricultural and biosystems engineering